bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/hyperbolic-trajectory-example.md

 F_1 = 2 * np.arctanh(np.sqrt((e - 1)/(e + 1)) * np.tan(nu_1 / 2))
 ```

-Then, the mean anomaly is found from Kepler's equation, Eq. {eq}`eq:hyperbolic-keplers-equation`:
+Then, the mean anomaly is found from Kepler's equation, @eq:hyperbolic-keplers-equation:

 ```{code-cell} ipython3
 M_h1 = e * np.sinh(F_1) - F_1
 ```

-Finally, calculating the time from the mean anomaly is done from the definition of the mean anomaly, Eq. {eq}`eq:hyperbolic-mean-anomaly`:
+Finally, calculating the time from the mean anomaly is done from the definition of the mean anomaly, @eq:hyperbolic-mean-anomaly:

 ```{code-cell} ipython3
 t_1 = h**3 / mu**2 * 1 / (e**2 - 1)**(3/2) * M_h1